Meet your new go-to vanilla cake. This vegan pound cake, or vegan Madeira cake, is a simple to make buttery loaf cake with a perfect crumb.

 This vegan pound cake is all of the above.

-Is Pound Cake the Same as Loaf Cake?
+Is Pound Cake, Madeira Cake and Loaf Cake?

-Nope.
-As I mentioned, Pound Cake got its name because of the ratio of ingredients in the original recipe; 1-1-1-1.
-A loaf cake on the other hand, is any cake cooked in a loaf tin.
+Yes and No. As I mentioned, Pound Cake gets its name because of the ratio of ingredients in the original recipe; 1-1-1-1.
+We call this cake a vegan Madiera cake here in Australia.

 Ingredients & Substitutions